Oxymetaphoric/milestone_project_3/README.md

 #### Back end

-I will utilise postgreSQL to build the moultiple tables within the database that will be necessary
+I will utilise postgreSQL to build the multiple tables within the database that will be necessary

 #### Target Audience